jameshkramer/docs/docs/standard/linq/find-preceding-siblings.md

 # How to find preceding siblings (LINQ to XML)

-This article shows how to use XPathSelectElements along the preceding-sibling axis to find elements that precede a given element, and how to use XNode.ElementsBeforeSelf to find the same elements.
+This article shows how to use <xref:System.Xml.XPath.Extensions.XPathSelectElements%2A> along the preceding-sibling axis to find sibling elements that precede a given element, and how to use <xref:System.Xml.Linq.XNode.ElementsBeforeSelf%2A?displayProperty=nameWithType> to find the same elements.

-Note that the results of both <xref:System.Xml.XPath.Extensions.XPathSelectElements%2A> and <xref:System.Xml.Linq.XNode.ElementsBeforeSelf%2A?displayProperty=nameWithType> are in document order.

-## Example: Use the `preceding-sibling` axis to find sibling elements that precede an element
+## Example: Use two methods to find sibling elements that precede an element

-The following example finds the `FullAddress` element in XML document [Sample XML file: Customers and orders](sample-xml-file-customers-orders), and then retrieves the previous elements in two different ways.
+The following example finds the `FullAddress` element in XML document [Sample XML file: Customers and orders](sample-xml-file-customers-orders), and retrieves the preceding sibling elements in two different ways.
 It then compares the results and finds them identical.

+> [!NOTE]
+> Both methods provide results that are in document order.

-The XPath expression used in XPathSelectElements is `preceding-sibling::*`.
+The XPath expression used is `preceding-sibling::*`.

 ```csharp
 XElement co = XElement.Load("CustomersOrders.xml");